cwallenwein/offsett/README.md

 # 🌴 Offsett 🌳
 A RESTful carbon footprint calculator for Bitcoin :deciduous_tree:

-This repo consists of the API and an example website based on the API that people can use to calculate the carbon footprint of their Bitcoin transactions.
+This repository consists of the API and an example website based on the API that people can use to calculate the carbon footprint of their Bitcoin transactions.

 # Table of Contents
 - [API](#api)